 On November 20, 2013, the Council adopted the 2013 Roadmap report.
 The Roadmap sets a clear course to increase educational attainment for Washingtonians, leading to better-prepared high school graduates and more adults who earn postsecondary credentials--all primary contributors to a robust and prosperous Washington.
-The Roadmap was delivered to the Legislature in December 2013.
+The Council delivered the Roadmap to the Legislature in December 2013.

 The state’s 2013 Roadmap establishes two educational attainment goals for 2023:

 - All adults in Washington, ages 25-44, will have a high school diploma or equivalent.